 Whether you consider yourself a survivalist or prepper, there are a few things that you should always have on your short-list of free survival gear.
 One of those items is definitely your mylar blanket.

-Toward the late 1970s, marathon organizers started distributing these thin aluminum foil-looking blankets to race finishers to help them stay warm.
+Toward the late 1970s, marathon organizers started distributing these thin aluminum foil-looking “space blankets” to race finishers to help them stay warm.
 By the end of a marathon, runners are losing a lot of heat from sweating and increased blood flow.
 In cold conditions this can quickly lead to hypothermia.

 Since then, the scope of uses for these mylar blankets has continued to expand to camping, hiking, and wilderness survival (the best mylar blanket is one that you can use in multiple environments and situations).

 Here’s why everyone needs a mylar blanket…